NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Grabbable Moves: 5BB(A), 6A, JA
 - 5B(B) hitbox appears and disappears one frame later
 - 5BB(B) lifts on hit and block, ends sooner
+- 6A(A) added as 5A
 - 6B(B) given stagger
-- 6BB(B) has one less active hitbox frame and has slightly more lift
-- 6BBA(B) has two more frames duration on the hitbox; can be transitioned into quickly; slightly more lift
 - 6BBA(8B) added as 8B
+- 6BB(B)
+  - Has one less active hitbox frame
+  - Has slightly more lift
+  - Bounces
+  - 7 frames less recovery
+- 6BBA(B)
+  - Has two more frames duration on the hitbox
+  - Can be transitioned into quickly
+  - Slightly more lift
+  - One frame duration taken off the end
+- 6BBAB(B)
+    - Transition from 6BBAB is two frames faster
+    - Now bounces
+- 6BBAB(A) transition from 6BBAB is two frames faster
 - 4B hitbox appears 1 frame sooner
 - 4B(B) launches on hit, ends sooner
 - 4B(A) changed to be 6A
 - 2B made strong
 - 2B(B) has more lift and ends sooner; hitbox appears and disappears one frame later
+- 8B
+  - Does 1 more damage
+  - Ends sooner
-- 8B does 1 more damage; ends sooner; hitbox appears one frame later and disappears one frame earlier; hard knockdown
+  - Hitbox appears one frame later and disappears one frame earlier
+  - Hard knockdown
+  - Hitbox added to neck
+  - Flags adjusted to "land" sooner
+- RB
+  - Duration changed
-- RB duration changed, ends sooner
+  - Ends sooner
+  - Flags cleaned up to better match the animation
+- RB(A)
+  - Transition can happen until the frame before Shino touches the ground
+  - Has less backward and upwards momentum
 - JB given a better decent angle; more lift
 - 5A charges in 14 frames from 27
 - 6A releases bugs slightly sooner, hits 5 times instead of 3, more range